1. Your portfolio must include:

 - A researched essay: an essay that takes a position and presents a reasoned, thoughtful exploration of an issue, using outside sources; for example, expert opinion, eyewitness accounts, facts, reasons, etc. Careful documentation of outside sources is required.

 2. A passing portfolio will meet program expectations in each of the following areas:

 - Rhetorical Skills: direction and purpose of the piece are clear; fulfills audience expectations; fulfills genre and assignment requirements; uses rhetorical strategies appropriate to the genre.

 - Critical thinking: shows evidence of sound reasoning and analysis; goes beyond merely stating the obvious.

 - Depth: develops ideas fully, with sufficient support and clear and convincing details; length is adequate.

 - Organization: has a clear central point--implied or stated depending on genre expectations, paragraphing and transitions make the line of development easy to follow, there is no extraneous material.

 - Style: word choice and sentence syntax are appropriate to the genre; language is precise, concise and fresh.

 - Mechanics: follows rules of standard written English for grammar, punctuation and spelling; the writing shows careful proofreading and is virtually error free.

-3. Your portfolio must include two or three revised essays.
-Each portfolio paper must be at least 800 words.
-The entire portfolio must be a minimum of 12 pages (250 words per page) of polished writing.
+The entire portfolio must be a minimum of 15 pages (250 words per page) of polished writing.